prasadf/Web-App-DevOps-Project/README.md

 3. **Define Networking Resources and NSG Rules:**
    - Inside the networking module directory create a **main.tf** file and define the essential networking resources for an AKS cluster as follows.
-     - Azure Resource Group: Name this resource by referencing the **resource_group_name** variable created earlier
+     - Azure Resource Group: Name this resource by referencing the **resource_group_name** variable created earlier.
      - Virtual Network (VNet): **aks-vnet**
      - Control Plane Subnet: **control-plane-subnet**
      - Worker Node Subnet: **worker-node-subnet**